Verify repository client with certificates

 that there are custom certificates required for access to the desired

-Note: If there are multiple certificates, each will be tried in alphabetical order.
-If there is an authentication error (e.g., 403, 404, 5xx, etc.), Docker will continue to try with the next certificate.
+Note: If multiple certificates exist, each is tried in alphabetical order.
+If there is a 4xx-level or 5xx-level authentication error, Docker continues to try with the next certificate.

-The following illustrates a configuration with multiple certs:
+The following illustrates a configuration with custom certificates:

 The preceding example is operating-system specific and is for illustrative purposes only.
 You should consult your operating system documentation for creating an os-provided bundled certificate chain.